Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### Who creates the definition of "Done"?

-- [ ] The Scrum Master as he/she is responsible for the Development Team’s productivity.
+- [ ] The Scrum Master as he/she is responsible for the Development Team's productivity.
-- [ ] The Scrum Team, in a collaborative effort where the result is the common denominator of all members’ definition.
+- [ ] The Scrum Team, in a collaborative effort where the result is the common denominator of all members' definition.
-- [ ] The Product Owner as he/she is responsible for the product’s success.
+- [ ] The Product Owner as he/she is responsible for the product's success.
 - [x] The development organization (or Development Team if none is available from the development organization).

 **[⬆ Back to Top](#table-of-contents)**